 Preventing Teen Substance Abuse

-Parents, guardians and other people who a teen is close to can have a significant impact on their drug use or sobriety.
-These people play an important role in youth drug abuse prevention.
+Parents, guardians and other safe adults can have a significant impact on teens’ drug use or sobriety.
+These individuals play an important role in youth drug abuse prevention.

 Friends, family members and other loved ones can help prevent teen substance abuse by: